atultw/blog/content/blog/swift-vscode-mac/index.md

 title: Full-featured Swift in Visual Studio Code
 date: "2021-10-20"
 tags: ["swift"]
+colorOne: rgba(239, 82, 55, 1)
 ---

+# Update
+Swift server side work group now have an official plugin published as a VSCode extension.
+No need to build it yourself.

+# DIY

 I'm starting a server-side Swift project, so I wanted to see how Swift works without Xcode.